Top tips for when your baby won’t eat solids or shows no interest in food

 In the first few weeks of introducing solids, it’s not uncommon to see babies unsure of what to do.
 They may display no interest at all in the food in front of them, and some may get upset after sitting in the high chair for more than a couple of minutes.

-Assuming your baby is starting around 6 months of age, and they are actually developmentally ready to start table foods, seeing babies take a couple weeks to a couple of months to really get a hang of things, is expected.
+Assuming your baby is starting around 6 months of age, and they’re actually developmentally ready to start table foods, seeing babies take a couple of weeks to a couple of months to really get a hang of things, is expected.

 What to expect in months 8-9

-It’s at this point in time that we start to really troubleshoot issues more seriously (again, assuming your baby has been offered solids regularly for a couple of months).
-We would expect, and want, babies to be eating 2 meals per day by 8 months old, and 3 meals per day by 9 months old.
+At this point, we start to troubleshoot issues more seriously (again, assuming your baby has been offered solids regularly for a couple of months).
+We would expect, and want, babies to eat 2 meals per day by 8 months old, and 3 meals per day by 9 months old.

 Babies at this age should get better and more efficient at taking solids in as every month passes.
 It doesn’t mean they will be perfect, but they should be associating solids with an opportunity to fill their bellies and be actively participating in mealtime.
 The length of time for meals will still vary and can be impacted by many factors.
 Read more about that here if you’re concerned about them being too long or too short.